Lemkos: History

+The Austro-Hungarian Empire was highly suspicious of the pro-Russian Lemkos, as well of Sandovich himself.
+This led to a series of imprisonments before the breakout of World War I, including one of Sandovich himself.
+After the war broke out, Sandovich was imprisoned again, and executed without trial.

+In 1914, the Austro-Hungarian authorities created the Thalerhof internment camp, where they imprisoned Lemkos suspected of spying for the Russian Empire.
+During the war, 1767 people died in the Thalerhof camp.

+In the immediate aftermath World War I, Lemkos founded two short-lived republics, the Lemko-Rusyn Republic in the west of Galicia, which had a russophile orientation, as well as attempted to merge with Czechoslovakia and the Komancza Republic, with a Ukrainophilic orientation, which attempted to merge with West Ukrainian People's Republic.

+During the time of the Second Polish Republic, the identity conflict between the Lemkos intensified.
+In 1926, following a conflict with their local Greek Catholic priest, the Lemko people of the village Tylawa underwent a massive conversion to Orthodoxy.
+This event, known as the Tylawa schism began a wave of mass conversions in the region, during which many villages completely converted to Orthodoxy, while some remained either loyal to Eastern Catholicism or divided between the two religions.
+As the Catholic Church was unwilling to hand over their temples to the Orthodox Church, in many convertite villages new churches had to be built.

 It is estimated that about 130,000 to 140,000 Lemkos were living in the Polish part of the Lemko Region in 1939.
 Depopulation of these lands occurred during the forced resettlement, initially to the Soviet Union (about 90,000 people) and later to Poland's newly acquired western lands (about 35,000) in the Operation Vistula campaign of the late 1940s.
 This action was a state ordered removal of the civilian population, in a counter-insurgency operation to remove potential support for guerrilla war being waged by the Ukrainian Insurgent Army (UPA) in south-eastern Poland.

 Some 5,000 Lemko families returned to their home regions in Poland between 1957 and 1958, (they were officially granted the right to return in 1956), the Lemko population in the Polish section of Lemkivschyna only numbers around 10,000–15,000 today.
 Some 50,000 Lemkos live in the western and northern parts of Poland, where they were sent to populate former German villages in areas ceded to Poland.
 Among those, 5,863 people identified themselves as Lemko in the 2002 census.
 However, 60,000 ethnic Lemkos may reside in Poland today.
 Within the Lemko Region, Lemkos live in the villages of Łosie, Krynica-Zdrój, Nowica, Zdynia, Gładyszów, Hańczowa, Zyndranowa, Uście Gorlickie, Bartne, Binczarowa and Bielanka.
 Additional populations can be found in Mokre, Szczawne, Kulaszne, Rzepedź, Turzańsk, Komańcza, Sanok, Nowy Sącz, and Gorlice.

 In 1968 an open-air museum dedicated to Lemko culture was opened in Zyndranowa.
 Additionally, a Lemko festival is held annually in Zdynia.